Foundations of Analysis

 I will try to make the class accessible to students who can't always be there in person.
-I plan to post reading guides and occasional short videos to supplement the readings from the textbook.
+As the semester begins, I will be experimenting with recording or possibly streaming my lectures.
+I plan to post reading guides and maybe occasional short videos to supplement the readings from the textbook.
 I will set up appointment times for individual and group meetings on Zoom.
+Appointments will be available for anyone in the course, but I will definitely expect people who can't be in class to meet with me on Zoom if they are able to do that.
 And of course I will always be available on email.
 If I can't be in class myself, I expect the course to continue either remotely or with a guest lecturer filling in for me.

 Homework will be assigned and collected weekly.
 I hope that most people in the course will be willing to write their solutions using LaTeX at overleaf.com.
 If your work is done at overleaf.com, and if you give me access to your project there, I will be able to view and comment on your work online.For more information about submitting homework, see

 Note that a majority of the homework assignments will involve proving things.
 In most cases, I will give you feedback on your proofs and a chance to revise them to raise your grade.